Earn weekly rewards on your crypto

 Disclaimer: Payward Interactive, Inc. is registered as a Money Services Business with the Financial Crimes Enforcement Network (“FinCEN”), which is a bureau of the U.S. Department of the Treasury.
 The FinCEN registration number for Payward Interactive, Inc. is 31000270997766.

-BlockFi was a renowned crypto platform promising users savings accounts with competitive rewards.
-However, several challenges resulted in the once promising platform falling into indefinite decline.
-The BlockFi Visa card was discontinued in 2022 after the exchange declared bankruptcy.
-See some other crypto credit card recommendations.
+BlockFi was a crypto exchange providing users with savings accounts with competitive rewards.
+Their Visa card was discontinued in 2022 after the exchange declared bankruptcy.
+We’ll recommend an alternative crypto credit card offering great rewards and earning opportunities.

 Read MoreRead Less